Douglas Dayton: Philanthropy

 Throughout his career, Dayton was active in social activism and a wide variety of philanthropic activities.
 The Dayton family started one of the first corporate-giving programs in Minnesota and Douglas Dayton said he always found donating money more satisfying than making it.
 He remained active in philanthropy after his retirement from the business world.

 Dayton campaigned for social justice, educational and environmental causes, and the arts.
-He served on the boards of the Urban League, Summit Academy, the Minneapolis Urban Coalition, and Nature Conservancy, among other philanthropic organizations.
+He was on the boards of the Urban League, Summit Academy, the Minneapolis Urban Coalition, and Nature Conservancy, among other philanthropic organizations.
 Dayton served as chairman of the board for the area YMCA for more than 50 years and worked with the University of Minnesota's Raptor Center on prairie restoration.
 "The YMCA was like a religion for him," remarked Dayton's son David.

 Personal life

 In 1952, Dayton married Mary Downing Haldeman (1927-2008).
 They had three sons: David Douglas, Steven James and Bruce Conner.
 They divorced on February 9, 1977.
 He married Shirley Deyo Whiteman (1931-1997), a divorced woman who had three daughters by her previous marriage and descendant of Louis DuBois (Huguenot), on December 17, 1977.
 Following her death, Dayton married Wendy Lynn White (1951-) on January 9, 1998.